barbarer/py4e-int/_sources/strings/MixedupCode.rst

     :practice: T
     :noindent:

-    The following program segment should print the phrase, "'Red' is a primary color.
-So is 'blue'.".
+    The following program segment should print the phrase, "'Red' is a primary color, and so is 'blue'".
 But, the blocks have been mixed up and include an extra block that isn't correct.
 Drag the needed blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution.</p>
     -----
     col1 = "'Red'"
     col2 = "'blue'"